Fixed Annuities

 How Fixed Annuities Can Be Used to Cover the Long Term Care Risk

-While annuity products have been used for years as a funding vehicle to pay Long Term Care Insurance premiums, the Pension Protection Act of 2006 now allows use of a non-qualified annuity to pay for Long Term Care Insurance premiums tax-free (beginning 1/1/2010).
-New annuity products also have emerged combining Long Term Care benefits into one contract.
+While annuities have been utilized for many years as a funding source to pay Long Term Care (LTC) Insurance premiums, the Pension Protection Act of 2006 opened the door for non-qualified annuities to pay these premiums tax-free beginning 1/1/2010.
+Annuities issued thereafter have emerged combining Annuity and LTC benefits into a single "Hybrid" contract.

-1035 exchanges under Pension Protection Act of 2006
+1035 exchanges under the Pension Protection Act

-The specific changes as of 1/1/2010 are that a Tax Qualified LTCI (QLTCI) rider under a non-qualified annuity contract will be treated as a separate contract, thus QLTCI benefits paid from these riders are tax free; and LTCI rider charges against the account value are not a taxable distribution, although they reduce the client's cost basis (but not below zero).
+Beginning 1/1/2010, any consumer holding a non-qualified annuity can move funds tax-free to an Annuity/LTC Hybrid policy via a 1035 exchange.
+The rules specify that a Tax Qualified LTC Insurance (QLTCI) rider under a non-qualified annuity contract will be treated as a separate contract, thus QLTCI benefits paid from these riders are fully tax free.
+Further, LTC rider cost of insurance charges against the contract value are not a taxable distribution (although they will reduce the annuity's cost basis).

 Back to Top | Back to Fixed Annuities Home